If you’re new to designing with type, or just want to brush up with some helpful tips to elevate your aesthetic, we’ve got you covered.

 There’s no standard spacing when it comes to typography.
 Each typeface has a unique design, with some having longer ascenders and descenders than others.
 More elongated type will naturally need more breathing room.

 Tracking is the term for the space between letters in a word.
 If you adjust the tracking in your design or illustration program, it will adjust, or, ‘track’ the whole word evenly.
-The problem with this is that with certain type, some letters can appear too close to one neighbor and distant from the other.
+The problem with this is that with certain type, some letters can appear too close to one neighbour and distant from the other.
 This is where kerning comes in.

 Tracking spaces the letters evenly in a word, whereas kerning is the technique of manually altering the spacing of individual letters.
 This is helpful for sometimes tricky letters like ‘r’.